 Our findings add to a growing body of research supporting the demographic generalizability of the effort moralization effect.
-Previous studies have shown that it holds across age groups (Tissot & Roth, 2025) and cultures (Bigman & Tamir, 2016; Celniker et al., 2023; Tissot & Roth, 2025), and our findings extend this pattern by demonstrating its robustness across gender.
+Previous studies have shown that this effectit holds across different age groups (Tissot & Roth, 2025) and cultures (Bigman & Tamir, 2016; Celniker et al., 2023; Tissot & Roth, 2025), and our findings extend this pattern by demonstrating its robustness across gender.
+This is particularly notable given that many other aspects of social judgment and decision making are influenced by gender stereotypes (Deutsch & Saxon, 1998; Moss-Racusin et al., 2010).

 However, our results do not fully support situational generalizability, as the findings were mixed in the care context.
-Potentially, the effect may be stronger in situations that provide fewer intrinsic moral cues, making heuristics more important for character judgment.
-Hence, inferring morality via effort as proxy might be less important in care work, which might be seen as inherently moral behavior itself.
+The Potentially, the effect may be stronger in situations that provide fewer intrinsic eues about an individual's moral charactercues, making heuristics come to action more strongly.
+Labor in the care context might be perceived as inherently moral, independent of effort level.
+If a moral important for character judgment is already easily deducted from the behavior itself.
+Hence, inferring morality via effort as a proxy may become might be less necessary important in care work, which might be seen as inherently moral behavior itself.
 In case the effort moralization effect is indeed a function of observability of moral behavior, future studies could systematically vary the degree of morality in given behaviors.